CBICA/CaPTk/src/applications/Preprocessing/README.md

 ## Functionality offered

-1. Histogram Matching: needs a reference image and the number of bins and quantiles to match
+- Histogram Matching: needs a reference image and the number of bins and quantiles to match
-2. Z-Score Normalization
+- Z-Score Normalization
+- P1-P2 Normalization: used for DL-based skull stripping
-3. Bias Correction (N3 and N4)
+- Bias Correction (N3 and N4)
-4. Smoothing (Susan)
+- Smoothing (Susan)
-5. Registration (Rigid + Affine + Deformable) using [Greedy](https://sites.google.com/view/greedyreg/about)
+- Registration (Rigid + Affine + Deformable) using [Greedy](https://sites.google.com/view/greedyreg/about)
+- Rescale Images

 ## To Do